Undergraduate Certificate in English Literature

 The course covers a range of English literature from the Early Modern period to the early twentieth century.
 Among the authors you study will be Shakespeare, Marlowe, Donne, the Brontës, Seacole, Mansfield, Joyce and Woolf.
 During the two years, close analysis of works by these and other authors, reinforced by general discussion of modern literary theory and critical practice, and canonicity, will provide the basis for an enhanced appreciation of the pleasures and problems associated with the serious reading of literature.

 Please note: this course was previously called the Foundation Certificate in English Literature.

-Join us online for a 45-minute information session and Q&A on this part-time course.
-During the session, you will gain a brief overview of the course, meet the course director and have the opportunity to ask your questions.
-This event is due to be recorded.
+We recently held an online information session and Q&A on this part-time course.
+During the session, participants gained a brief overview of the course, met the course director and had the opportunity to ask questions.

 - How you will study